Whispers (1990 film): Casting

 Actress Victoria Tennant was cast in the lead role of Hilary, while Chris Sarandon was given the role of Tony, the detective attempting to help her.
 For the dual villain role of Bruno Clavel, the production cast Montreal-based actor Jean Leclerc, who at that time had earned fame for his appearances on several American soap operas.

 Filming

-The film was shot between October and November 1989 in Montréal, Québec on a budget of CA$2.4 million.
+The film was shot between October and November 7, 1989 in Montréal, Québec on a budget of CA$2.4 million.
+Some interior sequences were filmed in the apartment of a film journalist who wrote for the publication La Presse Serge Dussault.

 For the film's final sequence in which the antagonist, Bruno Clavel, is covered by beetles in the cellar of his home, the production had to import live beetles from North Carolina.
 Because they were allowed a limited supply of the insects, the art department had to create fake plastic models, which were interspersed with the actual beetles.

 Release

-Whispers was given a theatrical release in Canada on December 7, 1990.
-The film was released direct-to-video in the United States in January 1991.
+Whispers was given a theatrical release in Canada on December 7, 1990, showing in twenty Canadian cinemas.
+The film was one of the few to be restricted to audiences eighteen years of age and older by the Régie du cinéma du Québec.
+The French-dubbed version of the film was released under the French title Rauge.

+It was released direct-to-video in the United States in January 1991.
 It was subsequently shown on television in the United States in March 1991.
 The film also received a direct-to-video release in the United Kingdom in August 1991.